 It is not just breaches though that are plaguing the bitcoin industry however.
 Cryptocurrency is one of the ten industries that experience the most Distributed Denial of Service (DDoS) attacks.
 Only gambling, banking, and online retail ranks higher.
 One of the reasons that make it easy to mount such attacks on this relatively new industry is the fact that there are only 70 – 80 exchanges in the world.
 When you compare the number of targets compared to the banking or retail industry, it is easy to understand how it is possible to disrupt the industry at large.
 By disrupting the industry, hackers can manipulate the price of whichever cryptocurrency they wish.
 This is especially true concerning an initial coin offering (ICO).
 Many new currencies or offshoots from existing currencies are being introduced on a regular basis.
 By mounting a large DDoS attack, hackers can purchase the currency prior to the attack and then prevent users from accessing the exchange to buy additional coins, thus increasing the price temporarily.
 Just a couple of weeks ago, a large bitcoin exchange in Hong Kong was brought down temporarily after just experiencing another attack a couple weeks earlier.

 One could argue that the returns of cryptocurrencies have to be enough to compensate holders of the coins of the involved risks.
 The truth it, just as the world has a lot of catching up to the idea of cryptocurrency, the industry itself has a lot of catching up to do concerning security.

-Next Steps: Learn more about enterprise security tips in our infographic, “Top 5 Security Threats and Smart Moves,” created by WEI, a trusted IT consulting company.
+Next Steps: Learn more about tips to avoid enterprise security troubles in our infographic, “Top 5 Security Threats and Smart Moves,” created by WEI, a trusted IT consulting company.